Law Honours (11289.1)

 This unit is conducted through supervised research.
-You should have taken the pre-Honours in a prior semester (most likely S1 2020), and you should already have identified a supervisor and met with that person in developing your research proposal for Law Honours.
-If you still need to identify a suitable supervisor, a list of current supervisors will be available via the unit's Canvas website.
+You should have taken the pre-Honours in a prior semester (most likely S1 2023), and you should already have identified a supervisor and met with that person in developing your research proposal for Law Honours.
+If you still need to identify a suitable supervisor, please contact the unit convenor as soon as possible.

 If your research involves interviews, surveys or observation, you need to submit an ethics application - with the help of your supervisor.

 Learn about requirements and timetable of University ethics applications at: